hwipl/blog/drafts/tc-bpf_from_c/README.md

 ## Removing the QDISC

-The previous steps can be undone by deleting the QDISC on the network interface.
+You can undo the previous steps by deleting the QDISC on the network interface.
 Again, this requires communication with the kernel over the netlink routing socket.

 The netlink message consists of a header and an embedded TC message with a TC kind attribute.